 The way to master discomfort is to do it comfortably.
 That might sound contradictory, but it’s not.
-If you are afraid of discomfort, and you try to beat discomfort with a really gruelling activity, you will probably give up and fail, and go back to comfort.
+If you tend to avoid setting goals or undertaking activities that may be difficult, requires effort or you lack enthusiasm for, you will probably give up and fail, and go back to comfort.

 So do it in small doses.